Rockypocky77/ChancifySATPrep/sat23.md

 The final sentence ("Then I picked up my pencil and began to work on the shadows…") suggests that the narrator

-A) has permanently abandoned the violin.
+A) has largely abandoned the violin in favor of drawing.

 B) intends to ignore the doctor's advice.